Reactions to the Boeing 737 MAX groundings: Airbus

 The 737 MAX's primary competitor is Airbus's bestseller aircraft, the A320neo.
 The A320neo continued to win orders in the wake of the Boeing 737 MAX grounding, booking over in orders, with additional orders from airlines that are either canceling their 737 MAX orders altogether, or reducing quantities.
 However, Airbus cannot take advantage of the situation because the A320's production slots are limited.
 The Airbus A320's backlog is sold out through 2025.

-Deliveries for the A320 family and the B737 series have been as follows:
+Deliveries for the A320 family and the Boeing 737 series have been as follows:

 The A320neo and the 737 MAX both use engines from the CFM LEAP family, with different thrust requirements.
 After EASA issued an airworthiness directive regarding potential excess pitch during specific maneuvers, Airbus made a preemptive change to the A320neo flight manual to protect the aircraft in such situations.
 In response to the EASA recommendations, Lufthansa temporarily blocked the rearmost row of seats until a flight computer update increases the effectiveness of the aircraft's AoA protection.